peterwilletts24/SWC-leeds-NERC/Software_Engineering/Defensive.md

 1. Suppose you are writing a function called `average` that calculates the average of the numbers in a list.
  What pre-conditions and post-conditions would you write for it?
- Compare your answer to your neighbor's: can you think of a function that will past your tests but not hers or vice versa?
+ Compare your answer to your neighbor's: can you think of a function that will pass your tests but not hers or vice versa?

 2. Explain in words what the assertions in this code check, and for each one,